Welcome to Santa Barbara Home Designer

 Specialty Custom Windows in Spanish Homes:

-Specialty windows can be hand crafted with these materials to make a statement.
+Specialty windows can be hand crafted with these materials to make your home have a very custom look and feel to it.

-Here, a custom piece of decorative wavy glass is being installed in an interior window of a local Santa Barbara project.
+Here, a piece of decorative wavy glass was hand cut and then installed in an interior window of a local Santa Barbara Spanish home project.

 Spanish Bathroom Details:

-Here, a master bathroom was re-imagined with rich details that are relatively easy and affordable to install.
+Here a master bathroom was re-imagined with rich details relatively easy and affordable to install.

-This particular client wanted bold ideas and high visual impact.
-I happily obliged, and sketched up the details.
+This particular client wanted bold ideas and a high visual impact.

 Once components are installed and fiberglass mesh tape is applied to the seams- drywall mud is applied over all.

-Here, an Artisan finish sands the drywall at a tub alcove (left) and double vanity cabinets (above).
+Here the Artisan finish sands the drywall at a tub alcove on his left, with the double vanity cabinets to be installed to his right.

 Local Santa Barbara sandstone was incorporated as step landings at this project in the foothills.

-Sandstone is ideal for this type of project because it coordinates seamlessly with the landscape that often can have sandstone retaining walls, as shown in the background of this image.
+Sandstone is an ideal material for this type of project because it coordinates seamlessly with the local landscape.

 Installing Architectural Salvage in your Custom Home: